In Search Of FIRE: Financial Samurai Retirement Portfolio Review

 In Search Of FIRE: Enough To Retire

 Here is my latest passive income streams in my search for FIRE.
-As you see, my passive income has grown by over 50% since 2019.
+As you see, my passive income has grown by 20% since 2019.
 This shows the power of investing for the long-term and compounding.
+But before I purchased my house in October 2023, my passive income was closer to $380,000.
+I sold stocks and bonds to pay cash for the house.

 Due to inflation, my goal is to now shoot for $400,000 a year in consistent passive income to take care of a family of four.